Antarctic Helicopter Accidents

 On 17 December 2011, two Bo105s of HeliService International, D-HANT and D-HLSZ were operating from the German polar research ship Polarstern.
 In their report (only available in German), the BFU describe how the aircraft made a precautionary landing before pressing on and encountering whiteout conditions.

 The same operator, flying from the same ship had a fatal accident in the Antarctic in 2008.

 UPDATE 17 December 2015: See also our article: Canadian Coast Guard Helicopter Arctic Accident: CFIT, Survivability and More

-Aerossurance are highly experienced in helicopter safety, contracting for and oversight of specialist air operations and in accident analysis.
-For aviation advice you can trust, contact us at: email@example.com
+Aerossurance are highly experienced in helicopter safety, offshore and SAR operations, contracting for, and oversight, of specialist air operations and accident analysis.
+For aviation advice you can trust, contact us at: firstname.lastname@example.org